UIAT2022/UniversalIgnorabilityAssumptionTest/README.md

 # Ignorability Assumption Test via Explorer Variables for Unmeasured Confounding in Causal Inference

-The following repository cantains codes for the algorithms or experiments to reproduce results in the AISTATS 2022 paper: Ignorability Assumption Test via Explorer Variables for Unmeasured Confounding in Causal Inference
+The following repository cantains codes for the algorithms or experiments to reproduce the results in the AISTATS 2022 paper: Ignorability Assumption Test via Explorer Variables for Unmeasured Confounding in Causal Inference

 Repository
 ===========